chinapedia/wikipedia.abstract.en/Page/Andhra_Pradesh.md

 Railways

-VijayawadaRailwayStation.jpg]]Andhra Pradesh [151] has a total broad gauge railway route of 3703.25 km and has no metre gauge railway.[152]
+]]Andhra Pradesh [151] has a total broad gauge railway route of 3703.25 km and has no metre gauge railway.[152]
 The rail density of the state is 16.59 per , compared to an all India average of 20.[153]
 The Howrah–Chennai main line which runs through the state is proposed to be upgraded into a high-speed rail corridor through the Diamond Quadrilateral project of the Indian Railways.[154][155]

 The railway network spans two zones, further subdivided into divisions – Vijayawada, Guntur and Guntakal railway divisions of South Central Railway zone.,[156] and Waltair railway division of East Coast Railway zone.[157]
 There is a demand for creating a unified zone for the state based out of Visakhapatnam.